bootique/bootique-swagger/README.md

 # bootique-swagger

-Integrates [Swagger](http://swagger.io/) REST API documentation services into Bootique.
-Supports modern [OpenAPI specification](https://swagger.io/docs/specification/about/), as well as legacy Swagger 2.
+Integrates [Swagger](http://swagger.io/) REST API documentation services with Bootique.
+Supports modern [OpenAPI 3 specification](https://swagger.io/docs/specification/about/), as well as the legacy Swagger 2 spec.
 Contains the following modules:

 * `bootique-swagger-openapi`: provides a REST service to dynamically generate OpenAPI specification resources as either JSON or YAML.
 Combines the information from the app API resources annotated with JAX-RS and